 In 1991, the National Institutes of Health (NIH) provided a consensus statement for selecting bariatric surgery candidates.
 Patients were considered candidates for surgery if they met one of the following criteria:

-To be candidates for bariatric surgery, patients should have attempted, without success, to lose an appropriate amount of weight through supervised diet changes.
+To be candidates for bariatric surgery, patients should have attempted, without success, to lose an appropriate amount of weight through lifestyle changes or through supervised dietary changes.
 Patients must also comply with postoperative diet and exercise.

 In February 2011, the US Food and Drug Administration (FDA) expanded the use of the Lap-Band System (Apollo Endosurgery, Austin, TX) for patients with a BMI of 30-34 and having any obesity-associated comorbidities.